 Why Measure Supplier Performance Metrics?

-As with any set of metrics, monitoring your suppliers using a supplier scorecard allows you to isolate and improve parts of the supply chain that are underperforming.
+As with any set of metrics, monitoring your suppliers using the supplier scorecard allows you to isolate and improve parts of the supply chain that are underperforming.

 As an example, one supplier might have an excellent response rate, but will consistently deliver a certain percentage of faulty items.
-A vendor might have excellent prices, but not enough available to consistently fulfill the orders you need.
+A vendor might have excellent prices, but insufficient to consistently fulfill the orders you need.

-At the same, a well-implemented and transparent system can also highlight issues with your own procedures.
+At the same time, a well-implemented and transparent system can also highlight issues with your own procedures.
 For example, if your purchase order cycle time is overly long, this can increase your overall lead times, without any fault on your supplier’s part.